philipmoffatt/Rasterizing-gridMET-HYSPLT/README.md

 We can summarize the meteorological data from HYSPLIT into indices that estimate air mass conditions.
-For detailed calculations for each variable see the `R/functions.R`.
+For detailed calculations for each variable, see the `R/functions.R`.
 The script example below is formatted to run on an HPC.
 The job below can be run on many processes to break up large study domains and long time spans of interest.
 We run trajectories for the entire study domain one day at a time in this example.
-HYSPLIT trajectories run for a group of nine stations around Medford, OR over one day, 2021-01-25, which takes only 20-40 seconds to process.
+HYSPLIT trajectories run for a group of nine stations around Medford, OR, over one day, 2021-01-25, which takes only 20-40 seconds to process.

 One function processes the HYSPLIT trajectory files into rasters,